plausible/docs/docs/excluding.md

+---
-# Excluding yourself from your analytics
+title: Excluding yourself from analytics
+---

 By default, Plausible Analytics tracks every visitor to your website.
 When working on your site, you might not want to record your visits and page views.